devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   - That initial line should be followed by one empty line to make it stand out.
   - Highlight relevant classes, functions or members by surrounding them with *\[…\]*.
       - They will be linked in the auto-generated docs
-  - Markdown [\[89\]](https://daringfireball.net/projects/markdown/) is supported for triple-dash comments, so consider adding code snippets as examples.
+  - Markdown [\[89\]](https://daringfireball.net/projects/markdown/) is supported for Doc Comments, so consider adding code snippets as examples.
   - Don’t document information that is already obvious by class name and parameter:

 <!-- end list -->